TimKahn/Guess_the_Address/README.md

 #### ROC Curves: Blagging (Balanced Random Forest) and XGBoost
 ![ROC curves:](visualize/best_roc2.png)

-Note that performance is nearly identical up to ~75% recall.
+Note that performance on the best models is nearly identical up to ~75% recall.
 Let's analyze the XGBoost model in-depth:

-#### True Positive to False Positive ratios: XGBoost
+#### True Positive to False Positive ratios: XGBoost ROC Curve
 ![Benchmarked ROC curve: XGBoost](visualize/roc_xg_benchmarked.png)

-I've plotted points corresponding to two False-Positive/True-Positive ratios above, on an ROC curve for the XGBoost model.
+I've plotted points corresponding to two False-Positive/True-Positive ratios above, on a ROC curve for the XGBoost model.
 Note that a 42:1 ratio gets us better than 50% recall, but we must accept a significantly higher ratio (68:1) to surpass 75% recall.
 Clearly, the model is much better than random, and either of those FP:TP benchmarks is a 90%+ improvement over our original ratio of 833:1.
 However, the ultimate proportion of addresses identified will also depend on a secondary process, and if that process is manual (say, comparing photos), its cost will be crucial in determining what false-to-true-positive ratio we can accept.

 #### Profit curve: XGBoost
 ![Profit curve:](visualize/profit3.png)